-- No fighting or play fighting (no hitting, kicking, pushing, shoving) - Always play within the supervised area - Only enter the school building when you have permission from the adult on duty - When the bell or whistle goes line up in your class line quickly and quietly (except Years 5 + 6 who are allowed to walk quietly and sensibly back to class). - Always walk inside the school building and keep to the LEFT - Communicate quietly and politely to each other and adults - Leave your work area and your cloakroom tidy - Label all your equipment - P.E. kit should be in school on the correct day(s) - Leave your jewellery at home it is not allowed in school. - Leave all electrical items at home they are not allowed in school (for e.g. mobile phones, iPods, etc.)
+- No fighting or play fighting (no hitting, kicking, pushing, shoving) - Always play within the supervised area - Only enter the school building when you have permission from the adult on duty - When the bell or whistle goes line up in your class line quickly and quietly - Always walk inside the school building and keep to the LEFT - Communicate quietly and politely to each other and adults - Leave your work area and your cloakroom tidy - Label all your equipment - P.E. kit should be in school on the correct day(s) - Leave your jewellery at home it is not allowed in school. - Leave all electrical items at home they are not allowed in school (for e.g. mobile phones, iPods, etc.)